 With our increased agriculture and genetic engineering, we should have solved the problem of famine.
 But there’s the bottleneck of distribution.
 We can have the food, yet be unable to get it to the ones who need it.
 Revelation 6:6 says a day will come when people will pay $100 for two loaves of bread.

 Could we not have solved plagues in 2,000 years?
 In the 50s we conquered polio, and people thought soon we’d conquer every contagious disease.
 But then came AIDS, SARS, then Ebola.
 Now biological and chemical warfare is a specter.
-Jesus said plagues would to be a sign of the days before His return.
+Jesus said plagues would be a sign of the days before His return.

 Earthquakes have dramatically increased in the last decades.
 There have been more macro-earthquakes in the past ten years than in the previous one hundred.
 Seismology historians calculate that megalithic earthquakes have increased over 2,000% since 1492.
-Earthquakes have killed as many people in the last 40 years than the previous 120.
+Earthquakes have killed as many people in the last 40 years as the previous 120.
 It seems Earth itself is heaving in pain.

 4. Defamation of committed Christians.